sisl/CPOMDPExperiments/README.md

 1. Activate the local environment with `] activate .`

+2. Develop the constrained solver packages with `include("develop.jl")`

-2. Install from the Manifest using `] instantiate`
+3. Install remaining dependencies from the Manifest using `] instantiate`

 To run experiments in the installed environment, include an experiment file `julia --project=. [filepath]`.
 Experiment files are